-Nana Ama Addo, the creative mastermind and face of Asiedua’s Imprint, is an international artist & performer who has graced stages in Ghana, Jamaica and the United States.
+Nana Ama Addo, the creative mastermind and face of Asiedua’s Imprint, is an international artist & performer who has performed in Ghana, Jamaica and the United States.
 Her love for artistic expression and creative culture laid the foundation for her fashion shows, merchandising business and, of course, Asiedua’s Imprint.

 As the product of a Ghanaian father and an African American mother, Nana Ama has always millyrocked between these rich cultures.
 In 2016, she packed her journal and moved from the City of Brotherly Love to Ghana, West Africa.
 There, she embarked on a series of mystical and physical awakenings.